Ayesh/Composer-Preload/README.md

 An array of directory paths to exclude from the `preload.php`.
 This list must be relative to the composer.json file, similar to the `paths` directive.
 The ideal use case limiting the scope of the `paths` directive.

+ - `extra.preload.exclude-regex` : _Optional_

+Set a PCRE compatible full regular expression (with delimiters and modifiers included) that will be matched against the full path, and if matched, will be excluded from the preload list.
+This can help you exclude tests from the preload list.

+For example, to exclude all PHPUnit-akin tests, you can use the regular expression `/[A-Za-z0-9_]test\\.php$/i`.
+This will make sure the file name ends with "test.php", but also has an alphanumeric or underscore prefix.
+This is a common pattern of PHPUnit tests.
+The `/i` modifier makes the match case insensitive.

+For directory separators, always use Unix-style forward slashes (`/`) even if you are on a Windows system that uses backwards slashes (`\`).
+Don't forget to properly escape the regex pattern to work within JSON syntax; e.g escape slashes (`\` and `/`) with a backwards slash (`\` -> `\\` and `/` -> `\/`).
+This will make the regular expression hard to read, but ¯\\_(ツ)_/¯.

  - `extra.preload.no-status-check`: _Optional_, Default: _`false`_